Innovation Scholars Program

 The undergraduate Innovation Scholars Program was created through the endowment from the McCune Foundation in 2013.
 The purpose of the grant is to foster innovation and entrepreneurship among undergraduate students.

 - Increase the number of successful startups initiated by or involving CMU undergraduate students.

 - Broaden our undergraduates’ awareness of, education in and involvement with the Carnegie Mellon Innovation Ecosystem.

 - Engage alumni and entrepreneurial experts through programs and mentorship for enhancement of the student experience and innovation ecosystem.

-- If you accept an unpaid internship, Innovation Scholars will pay you up to $6,000 for the 12 weeks of summer work
+- Innovation Scholars with their own startup receive $6,000 stipend for the 12 weeks of summer work

 - Membership and/or reimbursement to attend local events

 - Spark Grants for specific projects (if available)